akumbhani66/akumbhani66/README.md

 Mostly working with javascript/nodejs and Golang.

-Also having good exposer in cloud technologies and interested in verious Devops stuffs.
+Also having good exposure in cloud technologies and interested in verious Devops stuffs.

 Ditributed systems and large scale infrastructure.